Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-Make up a batch of my sauce (purchase the recipe here if you don't have it) then mix about 1 cup of sauce to 1/2 cup of beer to thin down the sauce and make a sort of glaze out of it.
+Make up a batch of my original barbecue sauce then mix about 1 cup of sauce to 1/2 cup of beer to thin it down and make a sort of glaze out of it.
 You can make it as thin as you like by altering the amount of beer that you add.

 My sauce is naturally pretty thick and it works well just like it is if you want sticky chicken quarters but the idea for these is to just glaze them a little throughout the process.

-Apply the sauce/glaze when the chicken reaches about 135 degrees then again at about 150 degrees internal.
+Apply the sauce/glaze when the chicken reaches about 135°F then again at about 150°F internal.

-You can let them continue to smoke cook at 240 degrees if you like but I like to turn up the heat to about 265 if possible when the chicken reaches about 150 degrees internal.
+You can let them continue to smoke cook at 240°F if you like but I like to turn up the heat to about 265°F if possible when the chicken reaches about 150°F internal.